A Word About Breast Reduction In Men…

 After surgery, you will have to wear a compression vest for several weeks to prevent fluid from building up in the surgical sites.

 The surgery will take place at the Manhattan Beach office.
 Depending on the type of breast tissue that comprises your breast, Dr. Granzow may either cut it out or use liposuction or use both techniques.
 The incision is typically made in an inconspicuous location–either on the edge of the areola or in the under arm area, however, major reductions that involve the removal of a significant amount of tissue and skin may require larger incisions that result in more noticeable scars.
 A small drain is sometimes inserted through a separate incision to draw off excess fluids.

 You will feel some discomfort for a few days after surgery that can be controlled with pain medications.
 You’ll be swollen and bruised for a while and the worst of your swelling will dissipate in the first few weeks, it may be three months or more before the final results of your surgery are apparent.

 You can return to work as early as a day or two after surgery but should avoid heavy exercise for about three weeks.

 Avoid sun exposure or use a strong sunblock for at least six months because the sunlight can permanently cause the scar to turn dark.

-If you are ready to change the appearance of your chest, contact our office in Manhattan Beach to schedule a consultation at (310) 882-6261.
+If you are ready to change the appearance of your chest, contact our office to schedule a consultation at (310) 882-6261.